Dagmar Krause: Bands and projects

 Dagmar Krause was born in Hamburg, West Germany on 4 June 1950.
 She began her professional career at the age of 14 as a singer in Hamburg clubs on the Reeperbahn.
-In 1968 she was invited to join the City Preachers, a contemporary folk/protest she once half-jokingly described as a German version of The Mamas & the Papas.
+In 1968 she was invited to join the City Preachers, a contemporary folk/protest group she once half-jokingly described as a German version of The Mamas & the Papas.
 She contributed vocals to their 1968 album Der Kürbis, das Transportproblem und die Traumtänzer (The Pumpkin, the Problem of Transport and the Dream-dancers), a spin-off from a German TV show.
 The City Preachers broke up in 1969, but their lead singer Inga Rumpf and Krause reunited in 1970 to record I.D.
 Company, the name of a studio project where each vocalist sung lead on and determined the direction of one side of the LP (Krause's side indicated her future direction with its avant-garde slant).

 Hamburg had a thriving avant-garde scene that attracted numerous European musicians interested in pursuing aesthetic freedom and experimental music.
 It was here that Krause met, and later married, British experimental composer Anthony Moore.
-In 1972, Moore, Krause and Moore's visiting American friend, singer-songwriter Peter Blegvad formed Slapp Happy, a self-described "naive rock" group which mixed simple pop structures with obfuscatory lyrics drawing equally from semiotic and symbolist traditions.
+In 1972, Moore, Krause, and Moore's visiting American friend, singer-songwriter Peter Blegvad, formed Slapp Happy, a self-described "naive rock" group which mixed simple pop structures with obfuscatory lyrics drawing equally from semiotic and symbolist traditions.
 Slapp Happy was the beginning of Krause's international musical career.
 They recorded two albums in Germany for Polydor with Faust as their backing band, Sort Of (1972) and what subsequently became known as Acnalbasac Noom (not released at the time).
 Then they moved to London where they recorded a new arrangement of Acnalbasac Noom for Virgin Records, released as Slapp Happy, also known as Casablanca Moon (1974).
 The original Acnalbasac Noom only saw the light of day in 1980 when it was released by Recommended Records.

 In 1974, Slapp Happy merged with Virgin label-mates Henry Cow, a politically oriented avant-rock group, and they made two albums, Desperate Straights (1974) and In Praise of Learning (1975).
 But differences in approach caused Moore and Blegvad to withdraw Slapp Happy from the merger.
 Krause, however, elected to remain with Henry Cow, which led to the end of Slapp Happy.

 Krause's singing added a new dimension to Henry Cow's repertoire and their tricky time signatures enhanced her vocal powers.
 Henry Cow toured Europe for two years, during which time they released a live album Concerts (1976) which included Krause singing duos with Robert Wyatt.
 But in May 1976 she was forced to withdraw from Henry Cow's hectic tour schedule due to ill health and returned to Hamburg.
 In October 1977, still unable to tour she left Henry Cow, but agreed to sing on their next studio album Hopes and Fears.